Water Drop on Thin Viscous Oil Layers: From Stick-Slip Spreading to Dewetting: Results and discussion

-To understand how the initial fast spreading of the water drop displace the oil, we dispersed red fluorescent polystyrene particles of diameter 2 $\mu$m in the oil (viscosity: 370 cSt).
-We observed the impact from below the glass slide (Fig.\ref{Fig4}).
+We observed the same scaling regardless of the oil layer viscosity.
+This behavior can be expected as the spreading is inertial and peripheral on the oil layer.
+It also explains the absence of step-like spreading during impact, as the fast-spreading drop does not disturb the oil layer.
+To confirm the peripheral spreading of water drop on the oil layer, we dispersed red fluorescent polystyrene particles of diameter 2 $\mu$m in the oil ($\nu_o$ = 370 cSt).
+We observed the impact from below the glass slide (Fig.\ref{Fig3}).
 Upon impact, the drop spreads without creating any noticeable movement of the particles indicating that the spreading is mostly peripheral.
-Also the side view of the drop demonstrated an advancing angle more than 90$^\circ$.
-After the maximum spread, during the retraction, drop drags the oil radially inward manifested by the corresponding movement of the fluorescent particles.
-It demonstrates that the drop dissipates its energy in the oil mainly during the retraction phase.
+Also, the side view of the drop demonstrated an advancing angle of more than 90$^\circ$.
+After the maximum spread, during the retraction, the drop drags the oil radially inward manifested by the corresponding movement of the fluorescent particles.
+It demonstrates that the drop dissipates some of its energy in the oil during the retraction phase.
+Followed by retraction, the drop undergoes damped oscillations where it loses most of its kinetic energy \cite{Bandyopadhyay}.

-Other effects may also influence the dynamics of impacted drop spreading.
-For instance, air film entrapment between the impacting drop and the oil layer \cite{RuiterPRL2012, BouwhuisPRL, maleprade2013} might cause a differences in the spreading dynamics on the low and high viscous oil surfaces.
-Since the surface of the relatively low viscous oil deforms faster, a wide air film can be trapped there, which might be minimal with a high viscous oil layer.
-While the specific mechanisms altering the scaling behavior remain unclear, our measurements suggest that changes in the viscosity of the impacting surface strongly affect the dynamics of spreading and thus the scaling behaviour.

-\textbf{Drop oscillations}: Upon retraction, the drop executes damping oscillations.
-The oscillatory motion of the contact line can be seen in Fig.\ref{Fig2}.
-A simple analogy with the spring-mass system can capture the damped oscillation dynamics of the drop \cite{ManglikPoF}.
-Therefore, we can write,

-where, $m$ is the mass, $y$ is the displacement, $c$ is the damping coefficient and $k$ is the spring constant.
-The general solution to Eq.\ref{Eq1} is